-To embark on a School Based VET program, students will select 6 General courses during Subject Selection Online, with a minimum of one course from List A and one from List B, plus one or two Certificate courses.
-Please refer to page 5 for the course list.
+To embark on a School-Based VET program, students will select six General courses during Subject Selection Online, with at least one course from List A and one from List B, plus one or two Certificate courses.
+Please refer to page 7 for the course list.

-English is compulsory to achieve WACE, and a Mathematics course is strongly recommended.
+English is compulsory to achieve WACE and a Mathematics course is strongly recommended.

-To undertake the Industry Links program, students will select the Industry Links pathway during Subject Selection Online, as well as selecting General courses as a backup in the event that the Industry Links application is unsuccessful.
+To undertake the Industry Links program, students will select the Industry Links pathway during Subject Selection Online and select General courses as a backup if the Industry Links application is unsuccessful.

-Once all applications have been processed, students will attend an interview where vocational preference will be discussed and applications submitted for training with either a TAFE, RTO, or a Traineeship.
+Once all applications have been processed, students will attend an interview, during which their vocational preference will be discussed, and applications will be submitted for compulsory training with either a TAFE, RTO or a Traineeship.

-Workplace Learning is a compulsory component of the Industry Links program.
+Workplace Learning is also a compulsory component of the Industry Links program and is sourced by the student and their carers.